 - Think wind tunnel, but filled with water. ↑

 - Some have pointed out that water beads and rolls off suitably treated hull materials.
-But this is a different fluid mechanical phenomena that is particular to beads of water on a surface.
-The surface treatment changes the surface from wetting to non-wetting, changing the inclusion angle between the surface and the outer contact point of the water – for beads of water.
+But this is a different fluid mechanics phenomenon, pertaining only to beads of water on a free solid surface.
+The surface treatment changes the inter-molecular forces on the water droplets’ surface, making them adhere to each other more tightly and thus “bead.”
+These treatments change the solid surface from wetting to non-wetting – for beads of water.
 Different physics. ↑